 Between the hours of 5:00 p.m. and 8:00 a.m., all Declarations of Emergency will be communicated by the Administrator or his/her designee to the news media.
-In addition, the Administrator or his/her designee will place a recorded message regarding the emergency and its effect on county operations on the Employee Hotline (843-915-5710).
-Employees will be responsible to respond in an appropriate manner to closings as they may be announced.
+In addition, the Administrator or his/her designee will use available resources to communicate to employees including, but not limited to, email, cellphone texts, etc. Employees will be responsible to respond in an appropriate manner to closings as they may be announced and contact their supervisor or other appropriate department contact if they are unsure whether to report or not report to work.